Protect Our Countryside

 Ashdown Business Park Extension

 The draft Local Plan says that Wealden needs a huge amount of land allocated to industrial and warehouse development for employment purposes.
 The amount is measured against a historic trend and development just carries on throughout the plan period.
 It does not take into account the needs of the population and the impact on the natural environment of a rural district and the already overburdened capacity of its infrastructure.
-The Local Plan already allocates enough land to create the jobs the future population needs.
-There is no justification for allocating the Ashdown Business Park extension for industrial and warehousing land.
-If it were to be allocated it would conflict with the principles of the Local Plan and there would be substantial harmful impacts on the environment and our infrastructure cannot cope with the increased traffic.

 Owlsbury Farm proposed ‘neighbourhood development’

-At this stage, Wealden has a target of 1,200 homes to be built each year for the next 15 years.
+At this stage, Wealden has a target of 1,457 homes to be built each year to 2042.
 This target is set by central Government.
 The Local Plan is, therefore, looking to include this number.
-Wealden has only been building 709 homes each year on average for the last 10 years so hitting the new target would mean a 70% increase in the number of built homes in the District.
-Whilst the Owlsbury Farm neighbourhood would provide 2,000 homes, the location of the site is inappropriate and not based on good town planning.
-It is disconnected from Uckfield and does not present a sustainable solution.
+Wealden has only been building 709 homes each year on average for the last 10 years so hitting the new target would mean a 100% increase in the number of built homes in the District.

 Local Plan – Public Consultation